Grains

 Freezer

 Freeze cooked rice in airtight freezer-safe containers or heavy-duty freezer bags.
-For best quality, cool completely before freezing.
+For best quality, use within 1-2 months.

 Signs of Spoilage